opekope2/StaffMod/docs/staff.md

 * **Range**: +1

 * **Use (hold)**: Ignite the furnace, and start a timer, which increases by 1 each game tick.
-  Each game tick, the furnace tries to smelt the closest item 1.75 blocks in front of the player (±0.5 blocks in each axis).
+  Each game tick, the furnace tries to smelt the closest item to the furnace in the staff or the tip of the staff (±0.5 blocks in each axis).
   If the item can be smelted in the given furnace, and its count doesn't exceed the timer's value, the whole stack will be smelted, XP will be dropped (same amount as a vanilla furnace), and the timer will be decreased by the amount of items smelted.
 The timer is reset when use key is released

 ## Lightning rod